jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 Its being a square, might indicate that it may *not execute*.

-If a symbol would *only* be used as a definition, it might be drawn out with a *dashed border* too:
+If a symbol might *only* be used as a definition, it might be drawn out with a *dashed border* too:

 ![](images/1.%20Commands%20Main%20Concepts.006.png)